 Salt water taffy in was invented 1883 in Atlantic City, New Jersey.

-This confection is made with boiled sugar and butter that is stretched and pulled until it is a chewy consistency that can be rolled and cut.
+Confectioners make this sweet treat using boiled sugar and butter.
+They stretch and pull the concoction until it is a chewy consistency that can be rolled and cut.
 The flavors range from buttery to tart to sweet.
 There is a flavor for everyone, and it seems like they introduce a new one each year, too.
-Taffy’s colorful displays tantalize children and adults alike.
+Taffy’s colorful displays entice children and adults alike.
 And they have been doing so for generations.
-At one time, candy shops and pharmacies sold penny candy and taffy was one of the many tempting options we could choose from.
+At one time, candy shops and pharmacies sold penny candy, and taffy was one of the many tempting options we could choose from.
 However, those days are now long gone.

 With summer just around the corner, seasonal candy shops are stocking up their latest selections.
 With so many flavors to choose from, it’s often hard to decide which ones to pick.
 That’s why they often offer flavors swirled together to help us narrow it down.
 But we’re still enticed by the variety and the colors.